-Former Trump advisor launches group to push for Roger Stone presidential pardon
+Former Trump adviser launches group to push for Roger Stone presidential pardon

 “The entire investigation was a political hit job, and we believe the MAGA movement agrees: the president should pardon Roger Stone,” the statement continued.

-The Pardon Roger J. Stone committee is comprised of old friends raising money to pay for a legal appeal as well as provide for Stone’s family, who have exhausted their savings after paying millions in legal fees.
+The Pardon Roger J. Stone Committee includes old friends raising money to pay for a legal appeal and to provide for Stone’s family, who have exhausted their savings after paying millions of dollars in legal fees.

-Mr. Caputo, who is the group’s chairman, said it has already collected 120,000 signatures in four-days on a petition to pardon Stone.
+Mr. Caputo, the group’s chairman, said it has already collected 120,000 signatures in four days on a petition to pardon Stone.

 Stone was convicted in a criminal trial last year of lying to Congress, obstruction of justice and witness tampering.